account-for-us/giving-credit-website/content/partner/_index.md

 <div class="block has-text-centered">
     {{< calendly >}}
 </div>

+## Account For Us is easy to administer

 Account For Us provides a simple administration console your organization can use to manage the fund, support constituents, and access detailed analytics reports showing the outcomes people in community crate.